aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 #### 1.2 How Long Is Too Long?

 To create a good user experience, a script should be executed as fast as possible.
-Brendan Eich, creator of JavaScript, is quoted as having once said, "[JavaScript] that executes in whole seconds is probably doing something wrong...".
+Brendan Eich, the creator of JavaScript, is quoted as having once said, "[JavaScript] that executes in whole seconds is probably doing something wrong...".
 So what is an appropriate amount of time to execute a script?

 **100 milliseconds**, why?

-This number comes from research conducted by Robert Miller in 1968, while a usability expert Jakob Nielson has also claimed that if the interface responses to user input within 100 milliseconds, the user fells that he is "directly manipulating the objects in the user interface".
+This number comes from research conducted by Robert Miller in 1968, while a usability expert Jakob Nielson has also claimed that if the interface responses to user input within 100 milliseconds, the user feels that he is "directly manipulating the objects in the user interface".

 ### 2. Yielding with Timers

-Despite best efforts, there will be times when a JavaScript tasks cannot be completed in 100 milliseconds or less because of its complexity.
-In these cases, it is a good choice to stop JavaScript execution and give the UI a chance to update itself before continuing to execute the rest of code.
+Despite best efforts, there will be times when a JavaScript task cannot be completed in 100 milliseconds or less because of its complexity.
+In these cases, it is a good choice to stop JavaScript execution and give the UI a chance to update itself before continuing to execute the rest of the code.
 This is why JavaScript timers came out?

 #### 2.1 Timer Basics